• Projects

 But NBS are still a complex problem for many city-makers, and there are still many obstacles (physical, cultural, ecological, legal, etc.) to embedding these kinds of solutions into urban planning, policy frameworks, and innovative city design.

-CONNECTING will establish the EU as a global leader for climate resilience, collaborative processes, and innovation for NBS by drawing on the experiences from three selected front-running cities in this project: Genk (Belgium), Glasgow (UK) and Poznan (Poland).
-The CONNECTING front-runner cities have been chosen due to their quality of NBS exemplars and of cross-silo thinking, and participatory co-creation processes.
+Connecting Nature has established the EU as a global leader for climate resilience, collaborative processes, and innovation for NBS by drawing on the experiences from three selected front-running cities in this project: Genk (Belgium), Glasgow (UK) and Poznan (Poland).
+The CONNECTING front-runner cities were selected due to their quality of NBS exemplars and of cross-silo thinking, and participatory co-creation processes.

-These cities have committed to scaling up and out these solutions at a city-wide systemic level and will work with eight fast-follower cities in a capacity-building role: A Coruña (Spain), Bologna (Italy), Burgas (Bulgaria), Ioannina (Greece), Malaga (Spain), Nicosia (Cyprus), Pavlos Melas (Greece) and Sarajevo (Bosnia & Herzegovina).
-These cities have the desire to scale up NBS, but currently lack the expertise.
+These cities have committed to scaling up and out these solutions at a city-wide systemic level and have worked together with eight fast-follower cities in a capacity-building role: A Coruña (Spain), Bologna (Italy), Burgas (Bulgaria), Ioannina (Greece), Malaga (Spain), Nicosia (Cyprus), Pavlos Melas (Greece) and Sarajevo (Bosnia & Herzegovina).

 consortium